-Evidence-Based Program Youth Mental Health First Aid Tier(s) of Implementation Tier 1 Describe e the key EBP components that will be implemented. staff, peers, neighbors, health a adolescent who is experiencing designed for adults who regular health challenges for youth, rev for how to help young people in s designed to teach parents, family members, caregivers, teachers, school and human services workers and other caring citizens how to help an g mental health or additions challenge or is in crisis.
+Youth Mental Health First Aid Tier(s) of Implementation Tier 1 Describe e the key EBP components that will be implemented. staff, peers, neighbors, health a adolescent who is experiencing designed for adults who regular health challenges for youth, rev for how to help young people in a designed to teach parents, family members, caregivers, teachers, school and human services workers and other caring citizens how to help an mental health or additions challenge or is in crisis.
 YMHFA is primarily rly interact with young people.
-The course introduces common mental views typical adolescents development, and teaches a 5-step action plan both crisis and non-crisis situations.
-Topics covered include: anxiety, orders in which psychosis may occur, disruptive behavior disorders and the early identification of social the likelihood of at risk student mplement evidence-based mental health services for students to improve l, emotional, or behavioral problems or substance use disorders, as well as the developing social emotional or behavioral problems, depression, anxiety ties, and how these will assist students dealing with trauma and violence. staff trained is the current guide I staff will complete the required course based on state guidelines.
+The course introduces common mental riews typical adolescents development, and teaches a 5-step action plan both crisis and non-crisis situations.
+Topics covered include: anxiety, orders in which psychosis may occur, disruptive behavior disorders and the early identification of social the likelihood of at risk student mplement evidence-based mental health services for students to improve , emotional, or behavioral problems or substance use disorders, as well as s developing social emotional or behavioral problems, depression, anxiety ies, and how these will assist students dealing with trauma and violence. staff trained is the current guide trained periodically throughout I staff will complete the required course based on state guidelines.
 80% of elines, we at Belmont are aiming for 100%.
-All new teachers and staff are the year, three different trainings will be offered to better accommodate intervention, treatment and rec will deliver evidence-based mental health care assessment, diagnosis, covery services to students with one or more mental health or co-occurring se diagnoses and to students at high risk of such diagnoses.
-Intended Outcomes: gulate
+All new teachers and staff are the year, three different trainings will be offered to better accommodate staff trained is the current guide trained periodically throughout staff schedules.
+Explain how the supports intervention, treatment and rec elines, we at Belmont are aiming for 100%.
+All new teachers and staff are